Soc 1010 - Introduction to Sociology » Fall 2021 » Sociology Common Final

 Alli conducts an analysis to determine the relationship between exercise frequency and weight gain.
 Upon conducting her analysis, she generates a correlation value of -.80.
 What does this result mean?

-C. There is weak, negative relationship between exercise frequency and weight gain.
+B. There is a strong, inverse relationship between exercise frequency and weight gain.

-D. There is a strong, inverse relationship between exercise frequency and weight gain.
+D. There is weak, negative relationship between exercise frequency and weight gain.

 Question #50